THIS POST IS SPONSORED BY MANN'S

-Those 4 types of vegetables roast to perfection in the short pizza baking time.
+Those 4 types of vegetable roast to perfection in the short pizza baking time.
 Make sure you cut the Broccolini® stems in half lengthwise so they roast more evenly.

 The Most Amazing Veggie Pizza Recipe

-The reason this veggie pizza recipe is so amazing is because every detail plays a big role in the taste department.
+The reason this veggie pizza recipe is so amazing is that every detail plays a big role in the taste department.

 A pizza with a bad crust can have the best toppings and will still taste meh.
 The best tasting crust can be ruined by wrongly chosen toppings.